How to Start a Restaurant Business

 Your Restaurant Business Plan

-Once you have your business plan ready, you'll see just how many people you need to get eating in your restaurant each day to reach your profit numbers.
+Once you have your business plan ready, you'll see just how many people you need to get eating in your restaurant each day to reach your gross profit numbers.
 To most, this initial projection may be a shock as although the margins can be high (especially on alcohol) you'll have to get numbers through the doors.
 And that's where marketing comes in - which we look at later.

 Planning - Location